Chart Color Schemes

 Cremorne - Cammeray features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Cremorne - Cammeray, as per the latest Census evaluation, 20.4% of dwellings were houses while 79.6% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
-In comparison, Sydney metropolitan area had 17.9% houses and 82.1% other dwellings.
-Home ownership in Cremorne - Cammeray stood at 31.6%, similar to the Sydney metro average, with mortgaged dwellings at 24.4% and rented ones at 43.9%.
-The median monthly mortgage repayment in the area was $3,238, higher than the Sydney metro average of $3,085.
-The median weekly rent was recorded at $600, compared to Sydney's $582.
-Nationally, Cremorne - Cammeray's median monthly mortgage repayments were significantly higher at $3,238 against Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Cremorne-Cammeray, as per the latest Census, consisted of 20.4% houses and 79.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 17.9% houses and 82.1% other dwellings.
+Home ownership in Cremorne-Cammeray was 31.6%, similar to Sydney metro, with the rest being mortgaged (24.4%) or rented (43.9%).
+The median monthly mortgage repayment in the area was $3,238, higher than Sydney metro's average of $3,085.
+Median weekly rent was $600, compared to Sydney metro's $582.
+Nationally, Cremorne-Cammeray's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing